HRahimy/HRahimy/README.md

 ### Hi there, I'm Hamza

-## I'm an Academic, Manager, Developer, and Explorer!
+## I'm an Academic, Developer, and Explorer!

 - I'm currently working as an [UpWork Freelancer][upwork]!
 - I'm looking pursuing a masters education
 - 2021 Goals: Contribute more to open source projects and establish a good UpWork profile